 - Review the horn and other safety features

 - Visually inspect the undercarriage for signs of damage

 - Make sure exterior and interior lights are fully functional

 - Review fluid levels (and fill up if undesirable)

 4- Use Technology

 Tech’s impact can’t be ignored.
 There are certain fleet maintenance programs that are invaluable.
-Depending on the program, you can review mileage data, maintenance dates, which parts need replacement or were replaced, as well as conducting schedules.
+Depending on the program, you can review mileage data, maintenance dates, which spare parts need replacement or were replaced, as well as conducting schedules.
 Dedicated fleet services will undoubtedly benefit the most from this software.

 Vehicles age.
 There’s no getting around that.
 Which is why it’s importance to keep an Eagle’s eye on the cost of maintenance on each vehicle.
 This is called the ownership cost, and constantly reviewing the figures and numbers will help you decide when it’s time to put the vehicle “out to pasture” – that is, when maintenance costs surpass its residual asset value.

 Anything wrong can (and probably) will happen in a day on the job.
 This is why every obstacle and hiccup must be brought to the fleet maintenance provider.
 In most cases, if resources allow, they can help expedite the repair and maintenance.
 This reduces downtime and keeps the fleet in top form.
 Work on building a solid relationship with your fleet maintenance provider.

 We know that vehicles age.
 Even worse, vehicles undergo a lot of demands and damages.
 That’s why it’s worth your money and time to outline each vehicle’s usage.
 Vehicles that are properly spec’d can save money.
 For example, a truck that has carried a heavy load for a significant amount of time is significantly weaker than a truck that can carry lighter loads – depending on what’s being carried and the operating conditions.